Pfizer asks US to allow COVID shots for kids ages 5 to 11

 If the FDA authorizes emergency use of the kid-sized doses, there’s another hurdle before vaccinations in this age group can begin.
 Advisers to the Centers for Disease Control and Prevention will decide whether to recommend the shots for youngsters, and the CDC will make a final decision.

+To avoid dosing mix-ups, Pfizer is planning to ship vials specially marked for pediatric use containing the lower dose.

-AP journalist Emma Tobin contributed to this report.
+AP journalist Emma H. Tobin contributed to this report.

 The Associated Press Health and Science Department receives support from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.